 Call us or send an email.
 We will then arrange an introductory meeting to meet you and your

 pet(s).
 This no-obligation introductory meeting is to ensure that your requirements are

-to meet your pet(s).
+to meet you and your pet(s).

 is required to use the Pets Stay Home dog training services?
 We ask that you pre-fill a History

 Questionnaire and email back to us.
 We then schedule a visit to meet you and